 Rather than hearing someone speak, we are often more focused on what we are going to say next or how what the other person is saying is going to affect us.
 These thoughts can become distracting, but this can be mitigated with preparation.
 With the right research and insights, you’ll understand the prospect’s situation even before you speak to them.
 You’ll be able to listen more effectively, hear what they have to say, have naturally engaging conversations that address their needs, and most importantly, focus on how you can add value to their business.

 Ask good questions

 You should always strive to make sure that the questions you ask “add to your understanding of the speaker’s words, rather than deflecting the conversation to a different topic.”
 Again, gaining insights into a business allows you to ask thoughtful and probing questions, such as, “How happy are you with your current paid search campaign?”

 Being open-minded when you listen allows you to eliminate preconceived biases.
 Even when a business doesn’t look like an ideal prospect on paper doesn’t mean it’s not worth your time to talk to them.
 You build trust and good rapport when you find something positive to say to a prospect rather than focusing on deficiencies.
 Saying something like, “The good news is that you have a terrific website we can drive traffic to…” can make a big impact.

 Sales professionals who listen to their prospects and get to the heart of their needs see more success at closing deals.
 See how BuzzBoard can help you effectively understand your customers.

-– Phillip D. Cortez, Director of Emerging Markets, BuzzBoard
+– Phillip D. Cortez, Director of Community & Training, BuzzBoard